-LL366 Major American Authors
+LL366 American Literature I

-This course focuses on the critical reading of a few major American authors from the Colonial to Civil War periods, and study of the corresponding literary and intellectual movements.
-It emphasizes Emerson, Thoreau, Hawthorne, and Melville.
-(Writing Intensive) (Fall/Even Years)
+This course focuses on the critical reading of American authors from the Colonial to Civil War periods, and study of the corresponding literary and intellectual movements.
+Authors covered may include Poe, Emerson, Thoreau, Hawthorne, Melville, Whitman, Stowe, and Dickinson.
+(Fall/Even)